Keksuccino/docs_fancymenu/modpacks.md

 You surely don't want to keep FancyMenu's menu bar visible in your modpack, so you should disable it.
 This can be done directly in FancyMenu via **Customization -> Hide Menu Bar** or manually by changing `show_customization_overlay` to `false` in FancyMenu's `/config/fancymenu/options.txt` file.

-The menu bar will then not appear when the modpack user starts the modpack for the first time.
+The menu bar will then not appear when the modpack user starts the modpack for the first time, as long as you include the `options.txt` file in the modpack along with all other files of the `fancymenu` folder.

 ![disable_menu_bar](https://github.com/Keksuccino/FancyMenu/assets/35544624/9d7ef973-e583-4c2d-aed3-8be40b53a94f)